joshuasundance-swca/aprx_explorer/README.md

 cd aprx_explorer
 pip install .

-# or to install langchain and openai for summarization:
+# or to install optional dependencies for summarization:
 # pip install .[summarize]
 ```